mattclay/ansible-hacking/README.md

 ## bootstrap.sh
 Set up your environment with everything you need to develop and test Ansible.
 On Linux, Python modules are installed using your choice of OS packages or pip.
+On FreeBSD, Python modules are installed using pip.
 On OS X, installation is done using a combination of [brewdo](https://github.com/zigg/brewdo) or brew and pip.
 The following platforms are currently supported, with the tested versions listed.